Ivar Orgland

 Carl Ivar Orgland (13 October 1921 – 16 June 1994) was a Norwegian philologist, lexicographer, translator and poet.
 He is especially known for his work with Icelandic culture, and language and literature.

 Academic career

 He was born in Oslo, finished his secondary education in 1939, and graduated with a Cand.mag. degree in 1946 and a Cand.philol. degree in 1949.
 From 1950 onwards, he worked at the University of Iceland as a research fellow until 1952 and then lecturer in the Norwegian language.
-He left the University of Iceland in 1960, and after two years as a high school teacher in Notodden, he became a lecturer in Norwegian at Lund University from 1962 to 1969.
+He left the University of Iceland in 1960, and after two years as a high school teacher in Notodden Municipality, he became a lecturer in Norwegian at Lund University from 1962 to 1969.
 In 1969, he also received a Dr.philos.degree.
 The doctorate, on the subject of Stefán frá Hvítadal, was taken at the University of Iceland, and Orgland was the first foreigner to do so.
 From 1969 to 1973 he was a lecturer at the Oslo Teachers' College, and from 1973 to 1979 he was a lecturer in the Icelandic language at the University of Oslo.